 Root canal treatment is an extremely complex procedure.
 At Lassuss Tandartsen we have considerable experience in carrying out root canal treatments.
-For the more specialist procedures, you’ll be referred internally to our Dental Endodontist Sander Menso.
-Sander Menso (NVVE qualified) works at our Keizersgracht and Stadionplein locations.
-After studying and qualifying as a Dentist, he completed an additional three years of study beyond dental school and is officially certified as Dentist-Endodontist.
+For the more specialist procedures, you’ll be referred internally to our Dental Endodontists Sander Menso and Sune Demant.
+Sander Menso (NVVE qualified) works at both our Keizersgracht and Stadionplein location and Sune Demant at Lassusstraat.
+After studying and qualifying as Dentists, they completed an additional three years of study beyond dental school and are officially certified as Dentist-Endodontists.

 The symptoms that your dental pulp is infected are often very clear:

 - Severe pain by the drinking of hot or cold drinks

 - Spontaneous pain which keeps you awake at night